A sandy beach and clear blue sea waters are not all that Weymouth’s seafront has to boast about. The

 Greenhill Gardens has been recognised as one of the best green spaces in the country by being awarded Green Flag status based on how safe, clean, accessible, well managed and welcoming they are.
 The Green Flag Award scheme is the national standard for parks and green spaces across England and Wales.
 The award recognises the value of green spaces in communities and is held by the best parks and gardens in the UK.

-The Seascape cafe at the entrance to the gardens has a terrace where tables and chairs are set out during the summer for customers.
-A new wooden gazebo is due to be erected in the near future.
+The Seascape Cafe at the main entrance to the gardens has a terrace where tables and chairs are set out during the summer for customers.
 For more details, please call 01305 773536.

 18-Hole putting green and tennis courts

 An 18-hole putting green and 4 tennis courts are summer time attractions used by residents and visitors to the town.
 A putting and tennis attendant service is operated from June through to October.
-Tennis courts are open to the public free of charge in the winter.
+The tennis courts are run by Greenhill CIC and cost £5 an hour.

 A bowling green and pavilion is run by Greenhill Bowling Club and is situated at the rear of the tennis courts.
 For more details, please tel.
 01305 784268.